InjuMichorius/BeerStop/README.md

 ## Goal
 The goal of BeerStop is to provide groups of friends a joyfull experience during quarataine.
 It's a Dutch drinking game called "bussen", where people play a few rounds of lucky guesses to obtain 4 cards.
 When every player has 4 cards, the real game begins and players can lay their cards on the christmas tree!

-For a full explanation on the game, visit the rules here (Link coming soon)
+For a full explanation on the game, visit the rules here [work in progress](https://github.com/InjuMichorius/BeerStop/wiki/Wireflow)

 ## Dataflow
 Explanation and visual representation of data flow, coming soon.